 PhD Co-op students are required to complete three four-month work terms.
 This will add one additional year to the length of your PhD unless you can write your dissertation while on your work terms.
 UBC Graduate Studies has agreed that the length of degree requirements will not be affected by your co-op work terms.
 While on co-op terms, you will be registered in co-op courses.
 These courses do not count towards the academic requirements for your degree, but provide additive co-op credits.
 Upon completion of the program you will have an official co-op accreditation.

 The Arts Co-op Program coordinates six hours of pre-employment training for all new PhD Co-op students, some of which is scheduled synchronously, with accommodations for your availability.
-In 2021/22, all training will be facilitated online, and will include contributions from employers, alumni and current students, co-op staff, and a keynote speaker.
+In 2023/24, training will be facilitated both online and in person, and will include contributions from employers, alumni and current students, and co-op staff.
 Co-op students will receive additional one-on-one training and coaching on their job applications and interview skills from December through April.

 Each PhD Co-op Program is jointly run by the Arts Co-op Office and the respective academic department.
 In each department, the PhD Co-op option is co-run by:

-- Gender, Race, and Social Justice: Pilar Riano-Alcala
+- Gender, Race, and Social Justice: Christopher Patterson

 PhD Co-op students will have to cover three types of fees: